qemu/seabios/docs/Memory_Model.md

 mode.
 The PCI BIOS specification explicitly requires that the legacy "int 1a" real mode entry point support 16bit protected mode calls if they are for the PCI BIOS.
-Callers of other legacy entry points in protected mode have not been observed and SeaBIOS does not support them.
+Callers of other legacy entry points in protected mode have not been observed and AyeBIOS does not support them.

 32bit segmented mode